jarus/flask-testing/docs/index.rst

 with unittest
 -------------

-I recommend you to put all your tests into one file so that you can you can use the :func:`unittest.main` function.
+I recommend you to put all your tests into one file so that you can use the :func:`unittest.main` function.
 This function will discover all your test methods in your :class:`TestCase` classes.
 Remember, the names of the test methods and classes must start with ``test`` (case-insensitive) so that